imabelaus/Market-Value-Prediction/README.md

 This document analyses the **complete FIFA 19 video game dataset**, which contains attributes for every player registered in the latest edition of FIFA 19 database.
 The dataset was extracted from Kaggle (https://www.kaggle.com/karangadiya/fifa19) and the code was runned in R Studio.
 The project contains exploratory analysis, data mining and machine learning modelling analysis to predict the market value of professional soccer players.

-### Main problem
+### Challenges

-Lack of info

-Models (too expensive)
+* **Lack of specific information:**

+* **Inadecuate pricing:**

 ### Objectives

-Providing insights: Assist player signings by filtering datapoints in dataset.
+* **Providing insights:** Assist player signings by filtering datapoints in dataset to privide useful information for scouts our staff dealing with buying/selling players.

-Make a model to predict market value of fooball players.

-Models like this can assist clubs to assign market value to their own football players in order to negotiate in market transfers.
-Clubs also have the opportunity to make assign a fair market price for players they want to buy and avoid paying too much for players.
+* **Make accurate predictions:** Make a model to predict market value of fooball players.
+Clubs also have the opportunity to make assign a fair market price for players they want to buy and avoid paying too much for players and use wisely their budget.

 ## Workflow